thewatermethod/dont-dream/content/moves/beefcake/hero-of-the-beach.md

 ---
-title: Hero of the Beach (downtime)
+title: "Downtime: Hero of the Beach"
 ---

 If you choose to spend your downtime action working on your bod, roll + BODY.